 Diana is a very huggable person who can be found hiding under stones, building comunity gardens, at socio-enviornmental justice workshops, or in the Watershed kitchen cooking up a storm!
 She teaches Ecology, Earth Science, and Art in NYC.
 She also works as an enviornmental engineer – focusing on permacultural practices and alternative energy systems.
 She loves to share Ecological Principles and ways to nourish and heal our bodies, our comunities, and the Earth!
 Diana is a member of Regeneración Childcare Collective in the United States, assistant director of Diaspora Solidaria in Bahia Brazil, and co-founder of the WILDSEED community in upstate NY.

-Gregg is a certified Somatics Coach with an extensive background in small business operations, website design and development, and community organizing.
-Gregg grew up farming on his family’s dairy ten miles from Watershed.
-He got his start organizing with the Kensington Welfare Rights Union and more recently managed the office of Occupy Wall Street.
-He is CFO of Hammertown, his family’s local small business, a board member of Kite’s Nest in Hudson, NY and a member of the Town of Northeast’s Rescue Squad.
-He holds a B.S. from Stanford University in Environmental Science and Technology and loves to run in the woods with dogs and humans.
+Gregg is a certified Somatics Coach with a background in small business operations, website design and development, and community organizing.
+Gregg grew up farming on his family’s dairy and at a very young age stepped into the role of CFO of Hammertown, his family’s small business both ten miles from Watershed.
+Gregg brings all of this experience to his work incubating and supporting new worker cooperatives, non-profits, and local businesses.
+Gregg is a member of the Board of Kite’s Nest (Hudson, NY) and of the local Rail Trail Committee.
+He holds a B.S. from Stanford University in Environmental Science and Technology and loves to run in the trails behind Watershed with dogs and humans.

-Lissa is a cook, a dishwasher, a community facilitator, a gardener, a dancer, and a sister and daughter.
-She splits her time between Brooklyn and Millerton.
-In Brooklyn, she is a part of the White Noise Collective, a group that conspires at the intersection of white privilege and gendered oppression, to strategically interrupt white supremacy and use political education to support white folks in showing up in healthier ways to multi-racial and POC-led movements.
-She is also a part of the Central Brooklyn Food Co-op: a Black-led food cooperative that is in organizing-and-development stages and slated to open mid-2017.
-At Watershed, she expresses her dedication to movements for liberation by cooking for you, and uses her hyper-organized brain to organize the other brains and the paperwork of the Watershed Center.
-She has a background in farming and gardening, and food sovereignty work, and prefers to be outside.
+Lissa is a community facilitator, a cook, a gardener, a dancer, and a sister and daughter.
+Lissa is a founding member of the NY chapter of the White Noise Collective, a group that conspires at the intersection of white privilege and gendered oppression, to strategically interrupt white supremacy and support white folks in showing up in healthier ways to multi-racial and POC-led movements.
+She is also a part of the Central Brooklyn Food Co-op.
+Lissa expresses her dedication to movements for liberation by cooking for you, and uses her hyper-organized brain to bring order to the inner workings of the Watershed.
+She has a background in food sovereignty work and prefers to be outside.